-Impairment on other receivables and deposits and cash and cash equivalents is measured as either 12-month ECLs or lifetime ECLs, depending on whether there has been a significant increase in credit risk since initial recognition.
-If a significant increase in credit risk of these financial assets has occurred since initial recognition, impairment is measured as lifetime ECLs.
+Impairment on other receivables and deposits is measured as either 12-month ECLs or lifetime ECLs, depending on whether there has been a significant increase in credit risk since initial recognition.
+If a significant increase in credit risk of a receivable has occurred since initial recognition, impairment is measured as lifetime ECLs.